Healing Through Connection

 Online therapy works in essentially the same way as in-person therapy.

 You will need to find a confidential space to sit with your laptop, tablet, or smartphone and then follow a secure link to enter a "virtual waiting room" and wait for your therapist.
 You will then meet through a secure video-conferencing platform (like Skype) face-to-face with your therapist.
-The initial appointment is called an 'intake session' and we schedule those for 60-80 minutes.
+The initial appointment is called an individual 'intake session' and we schedule those for 60-80 minutes.
 Prior to our initial intake session we will send you some tips on how best to set up your webcamera and also some information how to keep things secure and confidential when engaging in online therapy.

 Is Online Therapy as Effective as In-Person Therapy?

 For many mental health concerns, online therapy appears to be just as good as meeting with a therapist in person.
 There is some research demonstrating that certain kinds of talk therapy (e.g. CBT) are just as effective virtually through the phone/video as they are for in-person therapy.

 Most of the research on the effectiveness of psychotherapy shows that the relationship between the therapist and client is what accounts for the most impact, and you can definitely developed a strong therapuetic relationship in online therapy.
 In group therapy these positive relationships (among group members and leaders ) is usually refered to as group cohesion and is considered the most important therapuetic factor.

 There are many online therapy services that offer e-mail and texting therapy services, and the emerging research indicates that this approach may be beneficial for people and can actually help people in different ways than traditional talk therapy approaches.
 We currently do not offer any email-based or text-based therapy services here at Group Therapy Central, but can easily refer you to some different online therapy providers.